4d/docs/website/translated_docs/es/Concepts/quick-tour.md

 End for
 ```

 - **Multiline comment blocks** allows commenting an unlimited number of lines.
 Comment blocks can be nested (useful since the 4D code editor supports block collapsing).
-Example:
+Ejemplo:

 ```4d
 For ($vCounter;1;100)